With human contact a no-no, Minneapolis police are getting creative with officer training

-The new Minneapolis police academy class will go on as planned, but most in-service training for officers has been canceled for at least the next two months due to fears of spreading COVID-19, department officials said.
+The new Minneapolis police academy class will go on as planned, but most in-service training for officers has been canceled for at least the next two months out of fears of spreading COVID-19, department officials said.

-Social distancing requirements have forced some changes in how academy recruits are trained, including banning formation runs and using dummies to practice defensive techniques.
+Social distancing requirements have forced some changes in how academy recruits are trained, including banning both formation runs and the use of dummies to practice defensive techniques.
 The changes highlight the ways the pandemic is reshaping policing all over the country, police spokesman John Elder said.

 "During these times, we are working to keep all aspects of the Minneapolis Police Department fully functional," he added.